 However, if the Database Navigator option is enabled, the Text List selection and the database current record will be locked together.
-Clicking on an item in the list will cause the database to jump to that spot, so that the Text List can be used to navigate within the database (hence the name of the option).
+Clicking on an item in the list will cause the database to jump to that spot (provided that the record is part of the current selection), so that the Text List can be used to navigate within the database (hence the name of the option).

 This link works in both directions – so clicking on a different record in the data sheet updates the selection in the Text List.